Tag: life

 Romans 12:16–21

-As part of our college ministry many years ago, we asked our college students to come up with their statement.
+As part of our college ministry many years ago, we asked our college students to come up with their mission statement.
 It was coached in a business/organization language; it should have been better phrased as a Rule of Life.

 Mine was: Seeing Christ in the Lives of Others.

 Yes, the title was my little slogan.
 As of late, it has come to mind regularly.
-Often it is part of my to a myriad of things that I am seeing and hearing about all around, whether it be personal interactions or even Tweets (posts on the Twitter platform).
+Often it is part of my response to a myriad of things that I am seeing and hearing about all around, whether it be personal interactions or even Tweets (posts on the Twitter platform).

 There seems to be a predilection to be wounded and hurt first (and responding that way).